IDMNYU/audiolab/docs/synths.md

 - a large (4-panel) Serge modular system built for IDM by [Patch Point](https://www.patch-point.com/) in Berlin, using PCBs designed by [Random\*Source](http://randomsource.net/) based on the "4th Generation" Serge systems from 1979-1980.
 - a smaller (2-panel) Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the [73-75](http://www.73-75.com/) modular system designed by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
 This synthesizer uses the designs from the original 1973 Serge modular systems developed at CalArts.
 - the [Shelfisizer](https://github.com/IDMNYU/shelfisizer), a set of Arduino-based Serge-compatible modules designed and built by Luke.
+- a [TTSH](http://build.thehumancomparator.net/), an open-source reimagining of the 1971 ARP 2600, designed by The Human Comparator and custom-built for Luke by Patch Point.

 In addition, some auxiliary equipment exists in the Audio Lab to help people work with the synthesizers:
 - A [Behringer UFX-1204](https://www.behringer.com/Categories/Behringer/Mixers/Analog/UFX1204/p/P0AB2) Mixer with USB output for recording.
 - A [MOTU 8A](https://motu.com/products/avb/8a) DC-coupled Audio Interface with a custom-built banana-jack patchbay.
 - A [MOTU Micro Express](https://motu.com/products/midi/micro_usb) MIDI interface.
 - A vintage [IVL Pitchrider 4000](https://www.ivlaudio.com/home) pitch-to-MIDI converter.
-- A [CV.OCD](https://six4pix.net/product/cvocd/) MIDI-to-Control Voltage converter.
+- Two [CV.OCD](https://six4pix.net/product/cvocd/) MIDI-to-Control Voltage converters.
 - Multiple [Low-Gain Electronics](http://lowgain-audio.com/) passive converter boxes.
 - Three vintage [B&K oscilloscopes](https://en.wikipedia.org/wiki/Oscilloscope_history) - two model 1470s, one model 1479B.
 - Stereo [Genelec](https://www.genelec.com/) speakers.